rosenpin/i3-agenda/README.md

 ## Installation
 After installing the dependencies, and downloading the credentials file,
 1. Clone the repo to a local directory `cd ~/ && git clone https://github.com/rosenpin/i3-agenda && cd i3-agenda`
-3. Run the script `python3 i3-agenda.py -c $CREDENTIALS_FILE_PATH` with "$CREDENTIALS_FILE_PATH" replaced with the path to the credentials.json file you downloaded in the previous step.
+3. Run the script `python3 i3_agenda/__init__.py -c $CREDENTIALS_FILE_PATH` with "$CREDENTIALS_FILE_PATH" replaced with the path to the credentials.json file you downloaded in the previous step.
 If configured correctly, it will prompt you to log in in your browser, accept everything.
 It should print your next event.
-4. Optional: you can link or move the python script to your path (for example /usr/bin), this will make the bar configuration cleaner
+4. Optional: you can run `sudo python setup.py install` to add the script to your path so you can run `i3-agenda` anywhere
-5. Add configuration to your bar
+5. Add configuration to your bar (examples in the Examples section below)

+### Arch Linux
+1. `yay -S i3-agenda-git`
+2. Add configuration to your bar (examples in the Examples section below)

 # Usage
 ## Filter displayed calendars